letilvy/ui5-ase-demo/README.md

 Make the mock server return items with quantity bigger than 104 only.

-If none of the quantities in exercise 1 is bigger than 104, then 'No data' is expected to display in UI.
+If none of the quantities in exercise 1 is bigger than 104, then 'No data' should display in UI as expected.